Margie (TV series): Premise

 Margie was set in the Roaring Twenties.
 Margie Clayton lived with her parents, a little brother, and an aunt.
 Maybelle Jackson (her best friend) was a flapper.
 Two boys, Heywood Batts and Johnny Green, vied for Margie's affection.
 The locale was Madison, a small town "somewhere in New England".

-The series was adapted from the 1946 film of the same name starring Jeanne Crain.
-Larry Klein, one of the producers, said, "We have preferred to create our own family and situations rather than rely on fixed characters created by someone else."
+The series was adapted from the 1946 film of the same name.
+Larry Klein, one of the producers, said "We have preferred to create our own family and situations rather than rely on fixed characters created by someone else."
 Among the differences, the film had Margie living with her grandmother because her mother had died when the title character was a little girl.